Koffiejoe/NP_ZMQController/README.md

 This service runs on a simple string-based protocol where commands separated by a '>' sign are send over the network.
 Several commands can be send to the server, and controllerstatus and error codes are received.
 All the controllers connected to the server get assigned a certain ID.
 This list can be requested from the server by sending a certain request (see below).

 The main channel that a client has to subscribe to is the "controllerService!>" channel.
 All responses from the server happen with this first command.
 All the request from the client have to be made to the "controllerService?>" channel.
 Below is a detailed overview of all commands used in this system.
 All values between ## have to be replaced by a certain value (do not include the #!).

+An example client has been included under controllerClient which can request and set data from a NES and GC controller.

 ### Request from client --> server
 ```